These are just a few headlines of natural disasters in 2016:

 - Be Transparent – Internal and external uncertainty creates chaos, which leads to a host of other problems.
 Be clear and open with suppliers, partners, and internal staff in a timely manner.
 Openness goes a long way in the recovery process.

-- Rely on Partnerships –Build strong, strategic supply chain partnerships.
+- Rely on Partnerships – Build strong, strategic supply chain partnerships.
 These relationships will help you work through disaster challenges.

-- Adjust –Recovering from a natural disaster is a fluid situation.
+- Adjust – Recovering from a natural disaster is a fluid situation.
 No matter how much you plan, you will still need to adjust which could include re-routing suppliers and schedule changes.

 Implement these steps as part of a supply chain contingency and emergency plan before a disaster and you could keep your organization productive and profitable.

-Online Masters in Supply Chain Management
+Kettering Online's Innovative Master's Degree in Supply Chain Management